solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ** Problems? ** meshctl tries to automatically detect the management server endpoint, but sometimes this can fail.
 If that happens, it can be supplied manually.
 Follow the steps [here](problems-manual-registration.md) if you run into this.

 4. Verify proper installation by opening the Gloo Mesh UI by running `meshctl dashboard`.
-Click [here](problems-dashboard.md) if that command did not work.
+Click [here](problems-dashboard.md) if that command did not work. **Its best to run this command in a separate terminal.**

 ```sh
 meshctl dashboard